hanami/guides/content/introduction/getting-started.md

 We'll store books in our database and let the user manage them with our project.

-Our first step will be list out all the books we know about.
+Our first step is to list out all the books we know about.

 Let's write a new feature test describing what we want to achieve: